Pointed Pen

 How long does it take to write recognizable copperplate letters?
 Most beginners can produce legible, recognizably copperplate letterforms within four to eight weeks of regular practice, about three or four sessions per week.
 Polished, consistent letters take longer, but the early progress is visible and encouraging.

 What slant angle should I use?
-Traditional copperplate uses a consistent slant of approximately 52 degrees from the horizontal baseline (or 38 degrees from vertical).
+Traditional copperplate uses a consistent slant of approximately 52 degrees from the horizontal baseline (or 38 degrees from vertical), the same angle historically associated with Roundhand and later carried into Spencerian practice.
 Many practice sheets include slant guidelines printed at this angle.
 Using a slant guide in your first weeks builds the habit before you try to maintain it freehand.

 ← Back to all guides